Rachana-Kaparthi/Sound-based-smart-switch/README.md

 Placement is usually done in two steps:

 - Global Placement
-- Detailed PLacement
+- Detailed Placement

 *Clock Tree Synthesis (CTS):*

 Generate a clock distribution network that ensures clock signals reach all parts of the design with minimal skew.
-Typically, OpenLane's TritonCTS is used for this purpose.It ususally takes the shape of a tree..
+Typically, OpenLane's TritonCTS is used for this purpose.It ususally takes the shape of a tree.

 *Routing:*